 Plastic Pollution has become an incredibly damaging aspect of our world in this century.
 This film was our first venture into raising awareness of this issue.
 Plastic use continues to be one of the biggest problems facing us today and into the future.
 We take every opportunity to reduce our usage and impact in this regard.

 Filming the spawning aggregation of Peleliu has been an annual event.
 In 2019 we teamed up with local marine researcher Dr. Jiro Sakaue.
 He told us how he has been studying the Sailfin Snapper aggregation for the last 10 years.
-Therefore it seemed completely appropriate to produce a short film on his work and the aggregation itself.
+Therefore it seemed appropriate to produce a short film on his work and the aggregation itself.

 2018 also saw 3 filming expeditions to remote locations in Micronesia.
 One to the South West Islands of Palau.
-The others to the extremely remote Phoenix islands of Kiribati for both Woods Hole Oceanographic Institute and also Economist Films.
+The others to the remote Phoenix islands of Kiribati for both Woods Hole Oceanographic Institute and also Economist Films.
 The Phoenix Islands of Kiribati are home to what are termed “Super Corals”.
 Over the space of 7 weeks I documented the research done by some of the worlds foremost coral scientists in some of the least explored regions of Micronesia.
 This is combined with similar research being done in Palau.
 As a result his helps promote the science of Palau’s reefs to an international audience.

 Scientific filming continued into autumn 2019.
 Underwater, aerial and editing services were employed.
 The film documents coral research undertaken in Palau by a team from Monaco.